HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Legal Status Scalability
 There are potential risks of Chinese government to restrict the use the local use of E2EE.
 However, local apps are relatively harder to be revealed by the government.
 ### Server and Network Load
 The exchange of keys through the server is optional.
-The local client side should be reliable for runni
+The local client side should be reliable for running at least 24 hours without any errors.
 ## Target customers

 ## Target